Marika Domanski-Lyfors: Managerial career

 Domanski-Lyfors was manager of Tyresö FF from 1989 to 1993.

 Her own nine-year spell in charge of the senior Sweden women's national team was considered a success.
-During her first international game as Swedish head coach, Sweden won against Italy, 1–0, in Torino on 9 October 1996.
+During her first international game as Swedish head coach, Sweden won against Italy, 1–0, in Turin on 9 October 1996.
 The team were runners-up in UEFA Women's Euro 2001 and the 2003 FIFA Women's World Cup, beaten by Germany in the final of both competitions.

 After returning to a role with the Sweden women's national under-21 team, Domanski-Lyfors accepted an offer to become head coach of the China women's national team in March 2007.
 She oversaw an improvement in the team's results and guided the hosts to the quarter finals of the 2007 FIFA Women's World Cup.

 At the tournament, the Chinese hosts engaged in surveillance and intimidation of first round opponents Denmark.
 Domanski-Lyfors and her assistant Pia Sundhage were unaware of the incidents and Danish coach Kenneth Heiner-Møller absolved them of any blame, although he refused to shake hands after the match.

 The Chinese wanted Domanski-Lyfors to stay on for the 2008 Olympics, but she decided against extending her contract.
 In November 2007 she was appointed a technical director of the Swedish Football Association (SvFF).